Piano Concerto (Clara Schumann): Structure and music

 The duration of the concerto is under 20 minutes.
 Virtuoso writing for the piano dominates the composition.
 A reviewer of a 2004 recording noted that it is a "truly remarkable piece for a 14 year old.
 It is a work with memorable themes and a sunny vision throughout".
 It has been favourably compared to Chopin's piano concertos.

 The opening movement begins dramatically, with the piano entering in a virtuosic manner.
-The first movement segues into the second, called a "Romance" written for piano and cello, without orchestra.
+The first movement is in "half sonata form", where after an exposition which shifts into the dominant key of E major, instead of continuing on into a development section segues into the second movement, called a "Romance" written for piano and cello, without orchestra.
 It begins with an extended solo piano passage, then the solo cello enters.
 At the end, a timpani drum roll segues into the final movement.
-This movement is the heaviest, dancing in a triple metre.
+This movement is the most substantial, accounting for almost half of the length of the whole concerto, dancing in a triple metre.
 The woodwinds and the piano enter with counterpoint.

 Recordings

 The piano concerto was recorded in 2000 in the Neuberinhaus, Reichenbach, Vogtland, Germany, by Elena Margolina, piano soloist, with the Vogtland Philharmonie conducted by Doron Salomon (ARS SACD ARS38141, with the composer's 2nd Konzertsatz in F minor, written in 1847 and not published until 1994, and Robert Schumann's Konzertsatz in D minor, written in 1839, two years before his A minor concerto).

 Another recording was made in 2004 in the church Santi Marcellino e Festo in Naples, Italy, by pianist Francesco Nicolosi with the Alma Mahler Sinfonietta, Stefania Rinaldi conducting (this recording is 23 mins 21 secs) (Naxos CD 8.557552, with the composer's Piano Trio in G minor, Op.
 17 from 1846).

 In 2020, the Venezuelan-American pianist Gabriela Montero recorded the concerto together with Canada's National Arts Centre Orchestra conducted by Alexander Shelley as part of the first volume in the series Clara, Robert, Johannes.